Don’t Miss Out!

 Heading north, the easy (albeit road) access to South Oxfordshire is another major asset, not least because South Oxon (i.e. between Caversham and Oxford) isn’t that busy (by south of England standards).
 What’s more, both the Cotswolds and the Chilterns are relatively short drives away – good scenic stuff abounds.

 Driving south from Caversham isn’t quite so easy in that you have to get through or around Reading first.
 But once you’ve done that generally slow section, Hampshire’s easy to get to.
 And don’t forget coastal Hampshire.
 For example, Hayling Island is only about an hour-and-a-half’s drive away.

 And if you are thinking about life on foot, there are a lot of good walks to be had from your house in Caversham, wherever your house is precisely.

-Travel aside, as a suburb Caversham is pretty well equipped with shops, schools, parks, access to the river and river side, and for sporting folks there is also the Caversham Lakes area too.
+Travel aside, as a suburb Caversham is pretty well equipped with shops, schools, parks, access to the river and river side.
+There’s a decent range of sports-related options.
 Even the local library is still open, sometimes.
 There are good pubs and restaurants … and silly property prices.

 The two local doctors’ surgeries (Emmer Green and Balmore Park) can be busy but where in the country aren’t they, and they seem generally well rated.
 In Reading there’s the Royal Berks Hospital (RBH), and the hospitals in Oxford and London, with their various specialisms, are not too far away.